andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ```

 Recall that our issue earlier was that we had to write `Network i ??? o`, but we
 had no idea what to put in for `???`.
-But, what if we worked with an
+But, if we worked with an `OpaqueNet i o`,
-`OpaqueNet i o`, we wouldn’t even care!
-We wouldn’t have to tell GHC what the
+we wouldn’t even care!
+We wouldn’t have to tell GHC what the internal structure
-internal structure is.
+is.

 I’d actually argue that `OpaqueNet` might often be the more useful type to offer
 to your users (or to use yourself), because it only exposes the types that are